Optum/dce/docs/howto.md

 DCE comes prebuilt with a number of CloudWatch alarms, which will trigger when DCE systems encounter errors or behaves abnormally.

 These CloudWatch alarms are delivered to an SNS topic.
-The ARN of this SNS topic is available as [a Terraform output](terraform.md#accessing-terraform-outputs):
+The ARN of this SNS topic is available as `a Terraform output <terraform.html#accessing-terraform-outputs>`_:

 ```
 cd modules